 I completed Part III of the Mathematical Tripos at Cambridge University as a member of Churchill College.
 My essay, Artificial phoretic microswimmers, is here.
-During this time, I was supported by a Marcus L. Urann Fellowship from The Honor Society of Phi Kappa Phi.
+During this time, I was supported by a Marcus L. Urann Fellowship from Phi Kappa Phi.

 I graduated from the University of Wisconsin-Madison with majors in Applied Math, Engineering and Physics (AMEP) and Astronomy-Physics.
 I also completed certificates in Computer Science and Business and played trumpet in the marching band.
 I won the Theodore Herfurth Award, awarded each year to the two graduating students who “made the most effective use of their time at UW-Madison.”
 I performed research on the lunar exosphere with the support of a Hilldale Fellowship.